Dehghanni/Teofl/Writing.md

 In this regard, the article presents different factors that could have worked in concert to account for …

+**Contradict**

+The lecturer, however, finds the evidence brought up by the critics wholly **inadmissible** and allege that these ideas are **inconsistent with the truth**.

+The lecturer, however, finds the ideas brought up by the critics wholly **implausible** and **categorically refutes them all**.

+The lecturer, however, **rules out** the ideas brought up by the critics and categorically repudiates them in every respect.

+The lecturer, however, **gainsays** the **conjectures** brought up by the author and asserts that the ideas are not **backed by any scientific evidence**.

+The lecturer, however, **discounts the possibility** of ... and asserts that there is only **scanty evidence** of ...

 **Problem/Solution**

-The reading passage and the lecture mainly discuss acute problems associated with/induced from … (Problem)
+The reading passage and the lecture mainly **discuss acute problems associated** with/induced from … (Problem)

-In this regard, the article states that some acute problems have arisen regarding/have arisen ensued from/ have been brought about by … .(Problem)
+In this regard, the article states **that some acute problems have arisen** regarding/have arisen ensued from/ have been brought about by … .(Problem)

-In an accordance with the problems mentioned by the author, the lecturer suggests some possible/viable solutions.(Solution)
+**In an accordance with** the problems mentioned by the author, the lecturer propounds some possible/viable solutions.(Solution)

 **Support**